babakness/AnchorTrigger/README.md

 The library doesn't have any dependencies and is just 1K when gzipped.
 The source should be pretty straight forward and easy to update.
 It is written in plain old ES5.

+# Example

+See the <a herf="https://babakness.github.io/AnchorTrigger/example">example</a> discussed below.

 # Usage

 A simple use case.
 Suppose you have a simple navigation menu, such as: